 In today’s fiber optic-fueled world, we barely find the time to do what needs to be done, let alone what we want to get done.
 We’re just too busy with work, family, friends, pets, etc. The boss wants this, the spouse needs that, and the pets need watering and the plants need to go…no wait…the […]Read more "Get More Done by Doing Less"

 Communication is the key to building relationships and trust.
 Without it you have nothing.
 Realize that the first step in getting anyone to do anything is to communicate.
 Whether that is done vocally, or by written word, or by demonstration, the bottom line is, you must get your message across.
-The second step in getting […]Read more "Have You Hugged Your Reports Today?"
+The second step in getting […]Read more "Have You Hugged Your Direct Reports Today?"

 In continuing our theme of providing feedback, let’s take a look at some basic principles of how to do it more effectively.
 It’s pretty easy to get up the courage to dole out some developmental feedback when someone screws up, and many folks feel good about delivering positive feedback when they catch someone doing something […]Read more "Feedback: How It’s Done"